 Ribbon microphones listen to audio just like your ears.
-They are the most natural mics that can record an instrument, vocals and the ambience of a room.
+They are the most natural mics that can record an instrument, vocals and the ambiance of a room.
 They feature a figure of 8 polar pattern and have a massive low end pickup.

 2. Polar patterns

-There are six main types of polar/pickup patterns namely, cardioid, super cardioid, omnidirectional, figure 8, shotgun and switchable pattern.
-Cardioid, supercardioid and omnidirectional mics are the most popular in the market.
+There are six main types of polar/pickup patterns namely, cardioid, super-cardioid, omnidirectional, figure 8, shotgun and switchable pattern.
+Cardioid, super-cardioid and omnidirectional mics are the most popular in the market.